Unravelling four decades of emotional eating

 Short and sweet bio

 Born and raised in Cologne, Germany, I have lived in four countries and moved more than 35 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
-My professional background in the airline, technology, finance and education industries eventually led to me starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
-You can read more about my background here.
+My background in the airline, technology, hospitality and education industries eventually led to me starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
+Read more about my professional career here.